 - Prime all areas of the frame to ensure the wood won’t crack.

-- Use a high-quality paint designed for use on timber.
+- Use high-quality paint designed for use on timber.
 It’s important to paint your frame slowly, using small amounts of paint, to prevent drip marks.
-Ideally, use a paint brush for the entire frame.
+Ideally, use a paintbrush for the entire frame.

 - Once dry, use a sealant to secure the paint.
 This treatment will prevent the wood from expanding and contracting in extreme temperatures.

 Whilst most windows, with general upkeep, can be repaired or restored, some may need replacing altogether.
+But how do you know when it’s the right time to look into window replacement?
 Here are some tell-tale signs that a simple repair won’t quite do the job;

 - Noticeable heat loss is a significant reason to replace your windows.
-Not only will your interior struggle to heat-up, your home will also become cold relatively quickly.
+Not only will your interior struggle to heat up, but your home will also become cold relatively quickly.
 In addition, the heat lost through your windows results in you needing to use your central heating system more than usual and you’ll experience unusually high energy bills.

 - Faded spots on furniture, walls and carpets are common in older windows however this can easily be prevented by replacing the timber window.
-If you’re noticing that the sun’s UV-rays are fading the interior of your home, it means they aren’t high-performing windows and likely don’t meet recent building regulations.
+If you’re noticing that the sun’s UV rays are fading the interior of your house, it means they aren’t high-performing windows and likely don’t meet recent building regulations.